Andrew-Zhu/DyFPN/readme.md

 This is the implementation of DyFPN.
 Basically, we follow the setting of testing a model in MMDetection.
 Please refer to [MMDetection](https://github.com/open-mmlab/mmdetection) for installation and dataset preparation.

+The training code will be released while the paper is accepted.
+Please keep focusing on our work.
+Thanks.

 ## Test
 1. Download the pre-trained model in [Onedrive](https://westlakeu-my.sharepoint.com/:u:/g/personal/zhumingjian_westlake_edu_cn/ESmbMPHJ3SxDk6HfkwHDrqwBiVZN-fDPNSnNSj4Tq7VGOA?e=CQ8U97).